clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 [Sublime Color Schemes](https://github.com/tonsky/sublime-color-schemes)

 - New repo!
 - Just some fun themes I make for Sublime from time to time.
-I spent my last two months in Berkeley scheme from that repo.
+I spent my last two months in Berkeley scheme from that repo.<br>

+  ---

 ## 2023 Annual Funding:Tommi Reiman
 January and February 2023 report.